diwash007/PDF-Dark-Mode/Contributing Guidelines.md

 git clone https://github.com/user-name/PDF-Dark-Mode.git
 ```

 where `user-name` is your GitHub username.
-Here you're copying the contents of the Clone-IT repository on GitHub to your computer.
+Here you're copying the contents of the PDF-Dark-Mode repository on GitHub to your computer.

 ## Navigate to the project directory
 * After cloning the project in your computer, navigate to the project file using the command below.